The Benefits Of Thermal Storage

 If thermals will be stored for a considerably long time (at least a year), it is known as seasonal storage.
 The main reason a business would utilise seasonal heat storage is to store large amounts of excess heat that can't afford to be lost or gain a significant amount of heat access that would otherwise be unavailable (or both).

 For example, solar panels generate a considerable amount of heat during summer, and not all of it is used during those months.
 Storing just some of this energy is beneficial as not only is it "free", but the alternative is to generate more heat, which releases more greenhouse gases such as carbon dioxide (CO2), harming the environment.
 Seasonable heat storage is only a smart option if the renewable source generates enough excess heat to reasonably provide for the heating demands of the winter months that come after.

 Phase-changing materials are an emerging technology being researched for their use cases in seasonal heat storage, although they are not without their downsides.
 The materials required can be incredibly costly, and the stability of the material itself isn't guaranteed.

 Due to its high heat capacity, water is a suitable medium for heat storage.
 Concrete can also be used, although a large amount is needed for it to be effective.
 For efficiency, a well-insulated, underground tank should be used, although not many businesses will be able to afford its steep price.

 Natural rock formations can be taken advantage of as insulation for large scale energy storage.
 Whilst complicated and expensive, it is certainly possible and has been used by businesses in Sweden over the years.

-Are you considering thermal store installation in Essex, Suffolk and the surrounding areas?
+Are you considering air source heat pump installation in Essex, Suffolk and the surrounding areas?
 We have years of experience in providing tailored energy-efficient and affordable home heating solutions.
-So if you need any further assistance with thermal store, follow the link below.
+So if you need any further assistance with air source heat pumps, follow the link below.